aduquet/Test-Data-Driven-Method-for-Selecting-and-Constraining-Metamorphic-Relations/README.md

-## A Fuzzer Based Approach For Selecting MRs
+## Exploring a Test Data-Driven Method for Selecting and Constraining Metamorphic Relations

 Metamorphic Testing (MT) is a testing technique that can effectively alleviate the oracle problem.
 MT uses Metamorphic Relations (MRs) to determine if a test case passes or fails.
 MRs specify how the outputs should vary in response to specific input changes when executing the System Under Test (SUT).
 If a particular MR is violated for at least one test input (and its change), there is a high probability that the SUT has a fault.
 On the other hand, if a particular MR is not violated, it does not guarantee that the SUT is fault free.
 Currently, MRs are handpicked and require in-depth knowledge of the System Under Test (SUT), as well as its problem domain.
 As a result, the identification and selection of high-quality MRs is a challenge.